 Well, you’ll get no argument out of me that dehydration is a growing concern.
 But I have to say, blaming it on global warming is pure, unadulterated horse manure.
 Let’s try a little more obvious reason, like too many people bypass drinking water for the more accessible and heavily marketed soda pop.
 Duh!
 No, no, it must be global warming.
 Oh heavens Longhorns, can you get less original?
 The scientists at UT point out that an increase in kidney stones is already being seen in the southeastern belt of the U.S.–that includes Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
 I’ll bet if the numbers are crunched they’ll show that that region has a super-high imbibition of sodas, sweetened iced tea, and liquor–all of which are highly dehydrating.
 And I can tell you that all three of those beverages will lead to an increased development of kidney stones.
 BS Campos…it has to be global warming.
 Yes, I know.

 I really don’t care what method is used to get people to drink more water–I feel it’s that important to human health.
 But here’s the problem: Just four months ago, the consensus from the scientific community was that the necessity of drinking water was just a myth.
 Remember my earlier post on the subject?
-And if you’ve read my book, you know that I’m adamant about proper hydration.
+And if you’ve read The Six Keys To Optimal Health, you know that I’m adamant about proper hydration.
 You would also know from reading my book that some scientists think that drinking water can be harmful to one’s health.
 And many people watching the nightly news, or listening to their family physicians believe that you can get most of your body’s water through the food you eat (I swear, I’ve heard this nonsense before).
 Yet today…science has found that proper hydration is now necessary because of global warming?!?!
 Whatever.

 I guess I’m gonna just give in and jump on the ol’ global warming bandwagon.
 So here goes some health news I’d like to see: